paulross/TotalDepth/docs/source/tech/plotting.rst

     10247.5    334.176

 Clearly some episode happened between 10245.0 and 10245.5 feet that caused a jump of 13716615.276 mV.
 This could have been an recording disturbance (unlikely as where would you find 96kV at 10247 feet?) or an editing error.
 In any case on a scale of -20 to 80 mV means 137,166 (mostly spurious) wrap lines crossing the track.
 This can turn a 1.6Mb file into a 91Mb file!
 To stop this a arbitrary limit is made to the number of *crossing lines* (e.g. 4) between each Xaxis interval.
 This limit filters the *crossing line* list to an evenly distributed list of 4 (or thereabouts).

+This is also applicable to RFT plots where it is common to plot the pressure modulo 10 psi in RHT3.

 The method that does this is The ``Plot._filterCrossLineList()`` method